Presiona aquí para reaccionar

 The compensation scheme caused other problems, sowing inter-tribal feuds, dividing villages, and resulting in an alarming rise in alcoholism, prostitution and illness on a scale never before seen in the affected communities.

-The Volte Grande Project comes at a critical time for Brazil as the country undergoes political and economic turmoil.
-Economic growth currently sags at 0.2 percent, while the very foundation of Brazil’s political institutions are being called into question with a corruption investigation known as Lava Jato (Car Wash), involving one of the country's largest privately-owned construction firms.
+Some analysts fear that Brazil's current economic and political crisis is undermining its protection of the environment.
+Brazil’s political institutions are being called into question with a corruption investigation known as Lava Jato (Car Wash), involving one of the country's largest privately-owned construction firms.
 The scandal has already taken down numerous politicians and corporate executives have been arrested or are currently being investigated.

-According to some experts, the current political crisis has being used as leverage to push unpopular laws through congress, which is currently dominated by the agribusiness and mining lobbies.
+The political crisis has being used as leverage to push unpopular laws through congress, which is currently dominated by the agribusiness and mining lobbies, some analysts warn.

 According to Phillip Fearnside, 69, a leading expert on climate and environmental law at the National Institute for Research in Amazonia (INPA), Brazil is on the verge of passing a series of laws that amount to a wholesale undoing of longstanding environmental safeguards and protection of indigenous lands.
 In a paper published earlier this year, Fearnside outlined how a series of controversial laws aimed at unburdening the country’s bureaucracy and attracting foreign investment have already been passed.